2013 Ford Fusion Energi Performance

 - "… it's still a fairly sporty drive, and remains more engaging behind the wheel than, say, a Toyota Prius." -- PC Magazine

 - "I like the steering feel in today's Fords (including the Focus and Fiesta) and thought the Energi handled well." -- Plug-in Cars

 - "Weighing in a good 300 lbs heavier than the Hybrid and 400 lbs heavier than the FWD Ecoboost Fusion has an effect.
 It's not a ride killer, but it is definitely noticeable." -- Forbes

 Acceleration and Power

 The 2013 Ford Fusion Energi has a 2.0-liter four-cylinder engine and electric motor that combine to make 188 horsepower, as well as a continuously variable transmission (CVT).
-The EPA estimates the Ford Fusion Energi’s fuel economy in hybrid mode at 44/41 mpg city/highway, which is very good for the class.
-In electric-only driving (for the first 21 miles) then hybrid mode, the Fusion Energi’s fuel economy-equivalent EPA rating is 100 mpg-e.
-This is better than the Toyota Prius Plug-in’s 95 mpg-e rating, but not as good as the Honda Accord Plug-in’s 115 mpg-e rating.
+The EPA estimates the Ford Fusion Energi’s fuel economy in hybrid mode at 40/36 mpg city/highway, which is very good for a midsize sedan.
+In electric-only driving (for the first 19 miles) then hybrid mode, the Fusion Energi’s fuel economy-equivalent EPA rating is 88 mpg-e.
+This is worse than the Toyota Prius Plug-in’s 95 mpg-e rating and the Honda Accord Plug-in’s 115 mpg-e rating.